 The 2019 LEC Summer Split has started on June 7.
-With this Summer Split, the LEC has added two more sponsors for the new season.
+With this Summer Split, the LEC has added two more patrons for the new season.
 Riot Games announced that the LEC would be partnering with Warner Music and Tchibo.
 With the Spring Split attracting 50% more unique viewers than the previous year, the European scene is only getting bigger.

 Warner Music has joined the LEC as the Official Music Partner for the 2019 LEC Summer Split.
 The Warner Music Group is an American multinational entertainment and record label group based in New York City.
 It is known for being one of the “big three” music industry groups, alongside Universal Music Group and Sony Music Entertainment.